-The council consists of 17 Councillors, each of whom is elected for a four year maximum term of office.
+The Council consists of 17 Councillors, each of whom is elected for a four-year term in office.

 The Council has continually strived and will continue to strive to improve the town for both residents and visitors alike.

 Town Clerk/Financial Officer

 The precept paid by the people of Haverfordwest pays for a variety of services and amenities provided by the Town Council.
 These include a community centre, sports changing facility, green spaces, town centre floral arrangements, festive lighting displays and cemeteries.

 A spacious community centre that offers facilities not only to local organisations and groups but also by people organising events and classes from all over West Wales.
 It is situated in the centre of town and has adequate private parking facilities.
 The Centre is a modern purpose-built centre with a large hall, which can be sub-divided, a fully equipped kitchen, stage area, toilets and is fully accessible to all.
 The space can accommodate up to 100 persons depending on the event.
 Contact us for more details on hiring the Centre – please go to the “Get in Touch” page.

 Situated on the edge of the Racecourse.
 Cricketers and footballers of all ages, both male and female, use these facilities extensively.

 10 acres of leased land that is maintained as a wildflower meadow and is part of the Cleddau Reaches Walkway.

 St. Martin’s and Prendergast Burial Grounds